yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 level: Introductory
 questions:
 - What are pan-specific primers and primer schemes and why are they important?
-- How do you capture viral species diversity in the form of a multiple sequence alignment?
+- How to capture viral species diversity in the form of a multiple sequence alignment?
-- How do you design primers that will be mostly unaffected by differences between viral genotypes?
+- How to design primers that will be mostly unaffected by differences between viral genotypes?
-- How do you avoid generating primers with off-target binding sites?
+- How to avoid generating primers with off-target binding sites?

 objectives:
 - Reproduce published qPCR primers and primer schemes for polio virus using MAFFT and varVAMP